 Data entering or leaving the FIFOs is conditionally byte-swapped.
 The 1394 Open HCI is designed to run in both littleendian environments (x86/PCI) and byte-swapped big-endian environments (PowerMac/PCI).
 Note, however, that the 1394 standard specifies that data is treated as big-endian, with the most significant byte of a doublet, quadlet, or octlet transmitted first.
 This means that the data coming through the FIFOs should be byte swapped if it is intended for a byteswapped little-endian PCI like the PowerMac (two byte-swap operations leaves the data in the original big-endian 1394 format).
-Little-endian x86 systems may or may not want the data byte swapped, so there are two flags that individually enable byte swapping for header and data portions of the 1394 packets.
+Little-endian x86 systems may or may not want the data byte swapped, so there is an Open HCI control flag to enable byte swapping for 1394 packet data.